Training structure

 Faculty of Science

-This teaching unit covers various aspects of nuclear fuel synthesis and remanufacturing.
-Following a description of the different categories of nuclear fuel, the manufacturing processes used on an industrial scale will be discussed.
-The various methods of fuel reprocessing (recycling), conversion and remanufacturing will be described.
-The constraints involved in optimizing new fuel materials for Generation III and IV reactors will be discussed, highlighting the changing constraints on materials and their environment.
+This teaching unit covers various aspects related to the synthesis and remanufacturing of nuclear fuels.
+After describing the different categories of nuclear fuels, the manufacturing processes implemented on an industrial scale will be discussed.
+The various methods of reprocessing (recycling), conversion, and remanufacturing of fuels will be described.
+The constraints associated with optimizing new fuel materials for Generation III and IV reactors will be addressed, highlighting the evolution of constraints on materials and their environment.

 Reprocessing and direct storage of nuclear fuels